How To Fix A Broken Marriage Without Counseling At The Office

 Getty Images

-The first option may be to work through your marriage problems on your own.
+The first option to fix a broken marriage may be to work through your relationship problems on your own.
 If both you and your partner are willing to put in the effort to improve things together, this can be effective.
 You might begin by seeking resources and tools online or through your local library.

 One basic suggestion can be to schedule a weekly date night.
 A date night can make a big difference in a relationship that may lead to little moments of intimacy throughout the week.
 By setting aside time to spend together enjoying each other’s company, paying attention to each other, and growing in intimacy, you may notice a shift in the way you feel about each other and your relationship.